Kamiel Verschuren

-Kamiel Verschuren (Dordrecht, 24 September 1968) is a Dutch conceptual interdisciplinary visual artist, living and working in Rotterdam.
+Kamiel Verschuren (born 27 September 1968 in Dordrecht) is a Dutch conceptual interdisciplinary visual artist, living and working in Rotterdam.

 Biography

 Verschuren was born in Dordrecht as son of Kees Verschuren, an artist from The Hague and art teacher at a local school.
 The next year the family moved back to The Haque where he grew up and attended the Haags Montessori Lyceum.

 From 1987 to 1992 Verschuren attended the Willem de Kooning Academy in Rotterdam.
 In those days, in 1989, he was one of the founders of the Stichting B.A.D. art collective in southern Rotterdam in Charlois with Karin Arink and others.

 In the early 1990s, Verschuren came into prominence with exhibitions in Zoetermeer in 1994, and in Rotterdam in gallery Phoebus in 1995.
 In 1996 he took part in the artist initiative NEsTWORK with Karin Arink, Jeanne van Heeswijk, Ruud Welten and others, who participated in the first Manifesta exhibition in Rotterdam.
 In 2000 he held a solo exhibition in the RAM Foundation in Rotterdam.

 To mainly work outside the context of the art world, museum and galleries, the activities of Verschuren resulted in collaborations with other artists, organizations and the establishment of several foundations and artist initiatives.
 He is active in several long-term collaborations with a.o.
 FSKE-Studio Galleria, S-Air (Sapporo Artists in Residence), artists’ initiative La Source du Lion in Morocco, East Street Arts in Leeds (GB), and doual’art in Cameroon.